 By “simple” I mean really simple.

 This blog describes one of the techniques that I use to take a super-quick look at any project; whether it is for a client wishing to understand his project at a high level; or whether it is a project that I have read about.
 There isn’t any actual study or production schedule available yet.
 Maybe there is only a mineral resource estimate available.

 It takes about 10 minutes to plug the numbers into my template to get fast results.
-The image below is an example of the simple model that I use, which anyone can build for themselves in no time.
+The image below is an example of the simple model that I use, but anyone can build one for themselves.